Latest posts by Jitaditya Narzary (see all)

 Train lovers can get a ticket to Kottayam.
 There are trains to Alleppey too but Kottayam is a bigger railhead and has more options.
 Alleppey is 50 kms from Kottayam while Kumarakom is only 12 kms away.
 You will get buses and autorickshaws easily for the last phase of your trip.
 Another alternative can be a flight to Kochi.
 From there you can move to any of these places.

 At Alleppey, I stayed at the Keraleeyam-Heritage Home & Ayurvedic Resort which is situated by the side of the canal and hence offers a good view.
 A bit far off from the city but has a good ambiance and decent food.
 It costs around INR 1500 for one night.

 At Kumarakom I stayed at Tharavadu Heritage Home which is conveniently located near the government boat jetty and near to all major attractions.
 This neatly maintained hotel charged INR 1000 for one night.

 There are scores of other hotels and resorts in the area owing to a regular inflow of tourists and finding accommodation.
 One can also prefer to spend the night in the houseboats apart from taking a daytime ride.
 They are well furnished with all essential facilities but they are comparatively costlier than the hotels on the ground.

 If you plan well, one day in each of the places should be enough.

 These places can be visited throughout the year but winter is a better time when the temperature is moderate.
 Please note that it is never cold out there and I found the January sun to be pretty strong.

 What to see:

-Main attraction in both the places is the backwaters and the houseboats.
-Apart from that you can visit the Alleppey beach (which I missed out) and the Kumarakom Bird Sanctuary.
+The main attraction in both the places is the backwaters and the houseboats.
+Apart from that, you can visit the Alleppey beach (which I missed out) and the Kumarakom Bird Sanctuary.
 While visiting the sanctuary, make sure that you reach there early morning.
-Otherwise you may not find too many birds.
+Otherwise, you may not find too many birds.